 \subsection{Background}

-Recall the classical uniformization theorem states that the class of simply connected proper domains in $\IR^2$ can arise as conformal images of the unit disk $\mathbb{D}\subset \IR^2$.
-Searching for a suitable higher dimensional Euclidean space or even abstract metric space extension of such a beautiful theory, we may formally formulate the uniformization problems in the form
+Recall that the classical uniformization theorem states that the class of simply connected proper subdomains in $\IR^2$ can arise as conformal images of the unit disk $\mathbb{D}\subset \IR^2$, that is, Riemann mapping theorem.
+Searching for a suitable extension of such a beautiful theory in a higher dimensional Euclidean space $\IR^n$ or even an abstract metric space $X$, we may formally formulate the uniformization problem in the form of

 where $\mathcal{F}$ consists of homeomorphisms with good geometric properties (such as conformal maps).

 In a seminal work \cite{BHK}, Bonk, Heinonen and Koskela have successfully developed a rich uniformization theory for \eqref{eq:uniformization}.
 To record their theory, we need to recall a couple of basic definitions.
 The first notion is the class of (inner) uniform domains in a general metric space.